ready-up/api-examples/README.md

-# ReadyUp Data API Examples
+# ReadyUp API Examples

+_The ReadyUp API allows you to programmatically automate, manage, and distribute your gaming and esports events across all your owned and operated channels, communities and partners_

-A collection of examples of how to interact with the ReadyUp Data API.
+This repository provides a collection of examples of how to interact with the ReadyUp API.

 Currently there are only examples for Python - which you can find the `python` folder.